neondatabase/website/content/docs/guides/logical-replication-neon.md

 For step-by-step setup instructions, refer to our [logical replication guides](/docs/guides/logical-replication-guide).

 <Admonition type="note">
 Logical replication in Neon is currently in Beta.
 We welcome your feedback to help improve this feature.
-You can provide feedback via the **Feedback** link inthe Neon Console or by reaching out to us on [Discord](https://t.co/kORvEuCUpJ).
+You can provide feedback via the **Feedback** link in the Neon Console or by reaching out to us on [Discord](https://t.co/kORvEuCUpJ).
 </Admonition>

 ## Publications